 It should be no secret that there are a number of ranking factors that determine the SERPs.
 Click-through rate (CTR) is one example of this.
-According to Search Engine Journal, sites that implemented structured data found that their CTRs improved by at least 10%.
+According to Search Engine Journal, sites that implemented structured data found that their 400% net growth in rich result organic traffic overall.

 As mentioned above, the whole point of structured data is to provide information that can be easily understood by search engines so that you can clarify the purpose of your site and its pages to provide users with accurate information.